Introduction

 dp = DecoherenceProduct().x(0).iy(3).z(20)

-# Often equivalent the string representation
+# Often equivalent to the string representation

 dp_string = str(dp)